-Our Operations Manager Vicky has recently returned from Cusco after meeting with Aracari’s top guides in the region, one of several meetings that we organise throughout the year.
+Aracari’s Operations Manager Vicky has recently returned from Cusco after meeting with Aracari’s top peru travel guides in the region, one of several meetings that we organise throughout the year.

 This particular meeting, which was attended by around 23 of our guides, was held in the trendy restaurant Inka Fusion.
-As well as enjoying a spread of tasty appetizers, Vicky and the guides sat down to discuss new ideas, improvements to our service and recent experiences with Aracari guests.
+Vicky and the guides sat down to discuss new ideas, improvements to our service and recent experiences with Aracari guests.

 Vicky also presented prizes to two lucky winners of our “Innovation” competition.
 We asked all of our guides in Cusco to come up with new ideas to improve and expand Aracari’s service with the alluring prize of either a stay at a mountain lodge in the Cordillera Blanca or a luxury jungle cruise along the Amazon for the best idea.

-Both of our guides Fernando Silva and Juan Llanos had excellent ideas, so we decided to present both prizes, one to each of them, with space for them to invite a friend or significant other.
+Both of our guides Fernando Silva and Juan Llanos had excellent ideas, so we decided to present both prizes, one to each of them, and to invite a friend or significant other to enjoy their reward.

 Our guests regularly give us tremendous feedback for their guides.
 One guest even told us that they “didn’t even open the Peru book I bought … our guides were a better source!” .